solidzone/mailmeteor-landing/mail-merge-gmail.md

 As long as you are writing to people who know you, that you're not sending repeated emails to these people with commercial intent, it’s OK.
 Let’s say you are sending an email to your relatives, colleagues, partners, clients, or students, there is no specific need to add an unsubscribe mean.

-On the other hand, always include a means to unsubscribe when sending cold emails or marketing newsletters.
+On the other hand, always include an unsubscribe option when sending cold emails or marketing newsletters.
 Cold emails are unsolicited emails to recipients you have had no interaction with in the past.

 I can’t emphasize this enough: mail merge emails in Gmail is legal, sending unsolicited and spam emails is not!